Kilcommon (County Mayo civil parish): Churches

-During the 18th century, at a time known as the Penal Times, the imperial British government restricted the number and movement of Roman Catholic clergy.
+During the 18th century, at a time known as the Penal Times, the British government restricted the number and movement of Roman Catholic clergy.
 At that time the parish of Kilcommon comprised all of 'mainland' Erris (from Claggan, Ballycroy to Portacloy).
 That territorial name and boundary is still used for civil administration.

 Civil parishes and townlands

 Kilcommon used to refer to almost all of Erris but it was so large that in the early 19th century, it was further divided into three districts - Ballycroy, Kilcommon West and Kilcommon East.
 In 1873 it was again reorganised and divided into four civil-parishes - Kilmore, Ballycroy, Kiltane and Kilcommon which remain to this day.
 There are 37 townlands in the modern parish of Kilcommon.